“`html

 “Quantum scars aren’t mere curiosities— disclosed the account executive nearby

-— clarified our conversion optimization sage
+— clarified our conversion optimization guru

 From Chaos to Quantum Memory: Theoretical Discoveries